XO (song): Critical reception

+"XO" received generally positive reviews from music critics.
 Mike Wass of the website Idolator described it as a "radio-ready anthem... [which] is impossible to beat".
 Vanity Fair writer Michelle Collins described it as "the most upbeat and catchiest song of the lot" on the album.
 Ryan Dennehy from the website AbsolutePunk opined that "XO" was a guaranteed, triumphant hit.
 Andrew Hampp and Erika Ramirez of Billboard magazine described "XO" as "magical" further calling it the most radio-friendly song on the entire album with its traditional pop structure.
 Peter Tabakis from the website Pretty Much Amazing listed the "magnificent power ballad" as one of the "potential chart-toppers" of the album.
 Michael Cragg of The Guardian called the track a "joyous, echo-laden heart burst," and an immediate choice for a single.
 Stereogum's Tom Breihan found "an immediately apparent hit [in Beyoncé is]... the incandescent 'XO'".
 Rob Harvilla from Spin found "monster-single potential" in "XO".
 Marc Hogan of the same publication described the song as a potential radio hit "that looms largest" from the album.
 He further went on to praise its "grandly swaying hook that makes the one from Jessie Ware's 'Wildest Moments' sound understated".
 Lindsay Zoladz of Pitchfork Media praised the song's "big, boundary-obliterating" pop appeal and hailed it as a future blockbuster and hit.
 She went on to praise the singer's vocal performance in the song concluding "all of the flawlessness here is brilliantly undercut by that gravelly croak".